-Do I Need to Have a DPE to Sell my Home or Property?
+Do I Need to Have a DPE to Sell a Home or Property in France?

 If you are planning to sell your French house, there are certain legal obligations that you must fulfil before listing the property for potential buyers.
 One of these obligations is to organise and conduct various Diagnostic Tests and surveys.